circleci/circleci-docs/jekyll/_docs/ios-builds-on-os-x.md

 the scheme that is going to be built on CircleCI so that we run the correct build actions.
 Here is how to share an existing scheme in Xcode:

+1. Choose Product > Scheme > Manage Schemes.
+2. Select the Shared option for the scheme to share, and click Close.
+3. Choose Source Control > Commit.
+4. Select the Shared Data folder.
+5. Enter your commit message in the text field.
+6. Select the "Push to remote" option (if your project is managed with Git).
+7. Click the Commit Files button.

 After doing this you will have a new `.xcscheme` file located in the `xcshareddata/xcschemes` folder under your Xcode project.
 You will need to commit this file to your git repository so that CircleCI can access it.